MikaSukie/Orcat-Lang/README.md

 - 🧬 Language feature polish
 - ⚙️ Runtime and performance enhancements

-The syntax has been fully built and is being iterated on.
+The syntax has been fully built and is being improved upon.
-Want to be part of this?
+Want to join the community?
+(Please do 🙏)

 👉 **[Join the Discord!](https://discord.gg/zmnuz4h88x)**